Departure of the United Kingdom from the European Union (Brexit)

 - UK nationals who failed to register can still apply for a GB residence document.

 - Beneficiaries of the Withdrawal Agreement have a direct right of entry and exit provided you carry a valid passport with you, even when you do not have a GB residence document yet.
+This right only applies for Germany, but not for other EU member states.

 - If a GB residence document has not yet been issued, we would recommend that you carry the following documents with you when entering and leaving the country, as proof of your fixed abode in Germany: confirmation of your application for a GB residence document, confirmation of registration at the Citizens Office, other documents like rental agreement, payslips issued by a German employer and other documents with your name and your German address on them.